 Creating a hedgehog highway

-This is a great and simple idea, all that needs to be done is to allow hedgehogs to roam between gardens.
-Simply cut a hole the size of a CD in your fence where they can easily access the entrance, this allows them to walk freely in your neighbours garden and also in yours.
-With more movement comes more food and safety giving them a better advantage of surviving.
+A very simple idea that lets these little guys roam between gardens.
+All that needs to be done is to cut a hole the size of a CD in your fence, with more movement comes more food and safety and thus giving them a better chance of survival.

 Beating the summer sun